openharmony/docs/en/application-dev/security/CryptoArchitectureKit/crypto-sm4-sym-encrypt-decrypt-gcm.md

-# Encryption and Decryption with an AES Symmetric Key (GCM Mode)
+# Encryption and Decryption with an SM4 Symmetric Key (GCM Mode)

-For details about the algorithm specifications, see [AES](crypto-sym-encrypt-decrypt-spec.md#aes).
+For details about the algorithm specifications, see [SM4](crypto-sym-encrypt-decrypt-spec.md#sm4).

 **Encryption**